Special tests of upper extremity

 - Patient seated with the shoulder passively abducted to 90 degrees and externally rotated; patient instructed to slowly lower the arm back to the side

-- Positive: patient is unable to lower their arm down slowly and suddenly drops to the side without control
+- Positive: patient is unable to lower their arm down slowly and suddenly drops it to the side without control

 - Patient seated with the shoulder passively abducted to 90 degrees and externally rotated; patient instructed to slowly lower the arm back to the side